 - Allow steel

 I hope your confusion is now clear.
 You now got a clear idea about the differences between jigs and fixtures.
-If you still have any questions, do write to me in the comment section and I will be happy to help.
+If you still have any questions, write to me in the comment section, and I will be happy to help.